Houston Registered Nursing Schools

 Houston Community College

-Houston Community College has six campuses in the Houston area and offers students the opportunity to pursue careers through several degree and certificate programs.
+Houston Community College has approximately 20 campuses in the Houston area and offers students the opportunity to pursue careers through several degree and certificate programs.
 Students at Houston Community College have the option of pursuing a licensed vocational nursing certificate and associate's degree in registered nursing.

 Associate of Applied Science in Registered Nursing

 Prior to enrolling in this RN program, students must have completed classes in anatomy and physiology, pharmacology, composition and psychology.
-Classes comprising this RN program include microbiology, nursing care, patient care management and caring for pediatric, geriatric and adult patients.
+Classes comprising this RN program include growth and development of the lifespan, nursing skills, professional nursing management and caring for childbearing families.
 Upon successfully completing this RN degree program, graduates may take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 Bachelor of Science in Nursing